 How Many Pins Are There In Bowling?
 Everything You Need To Know

 Nine-pin bowling is slightly different in terms of frames and scoring.
 There are six frames instead of ten, and the aim is still to knock down all the pins in one shot.

 All the pins are white except for a red pin in the middle.
-Players receive a point for every pin they knock, so if they knock down all 9, they receive 9 points.
+Players receive a point for every pin they knock down, so if they knock down all 9, they receive 9 points.

 However, here’s the catch.
-If they knock down all white pins except for the red one, they will receive 12 points for their team.
+If they knock down all white pins and not the red one, they will receive 12 points for their team.

-This is easier said than done and makes nine-pin bowling a challenging bowling variation.
+This is easier said than done, making nine-pin bowling a challenging variation.

+How Many Pins Are There In Bowling?
+Everything You Need To Know